 The Federal Republic holds 80% of KfW's capital, and the German federal states (each, a "Land" and together, the "Länder") hold the remaining 20%.
-The Law Concerning KfW (Gesetz über die Kreditanstalt für Wiederaufbau, or the "KfW Law") does not provide for shareholders' meetings; instead, the Board of Supervisory Directors assumes the responsibilities of a shareholders' meeting.

 Shares in KfW's capital may not be pledged or transferred to entities other than the Federal Republic or the Länder.
 Capital contributions have been, and are expected to continue to be, made to KfW in such proportions as to maintain the relative shares of capital held by the Federal Republic and the Länder.